heksaani/InnuendoCliCpouta/README.md

 # Testing InnuendoCLI platform for e-coli species

 ## List of things to test in this InnuendoCLI platform
-- **Logging into the Innuendo2 machine**:
+- **Logging into the InnuendoCLI machine**:
-  Please check that you can login to Innuendo2 machine using SSH key authentication.
-All those who shared public SSH key with CSC should be able to login to Innuendo2 machine.
+  Please check that you can login to InnuendoCLI machine using SSH key authentication.
+All those who shared public SSH key with CSC should be able to login to InnuendoCLI machine.
 In Linux/ macOS, one can use the following command to login:
   ```bash
    ssh -i ~/.ssh/your_private_ssh_key.pem  your_user_name@195.148.22.5
   ```
   You can also find more detailed instructions on [our CSC documentation](https://docs.csc.fi/computing/connecting/).
-Upon successful login, you will end up in your own home folder on Innuendo2 machine.
+Upon successful login, you will end up in your own home folder on InnuendoCLI machine.
 - **Understanding your own data folders on Inneundo2 machine**:
   We have a dedicated storage area for each institute under the folder "/mnt".
 Please create a storage folder (e.g., ftp) for your data under your own username as below: